- Ku Shen Gen

 Matrine, an alkaloid present in Sophora flavescens, demonstrated antitumor effects against liver (10)(18), breast (19), pancreas (20), myeloma (21) and gastric (22)(23) cancer cell lines.
 Other flavonoids such as kuraninone and sophoraflavonone are thought to be biologically active as well and may have vasodilatory and antiviral effects (5)(6)(7).
 However, large scale clinical studies are needed at confirm these effects in humans.

 Sophora flavescens acts as a phytoestrogen (24)(25)(26).
 Patients with hormone-sensitive cancer should avoid this product.

-Most of the reported antineoplastic effects of Sophora flavescens are due to the pro-apoptotic activity of Matrine, the main alkaloid constituent.
+Most of the reported antineoplastic effects of S.flavescens are due to the proapoptotic activity of matrine, the main alkaloid constituent.
 In human hepatocellular carcinoma cells, matrine inhibits matrix metalloproteinase-9 (MMP-9) by downregulating the NF-kappa B pathway (18).
-It has also been shown to demonstrate anti-angiogenic effects by inhibiting VEGF and VEGFR-2 (19).
-Matrine triggers the mitochondrial pathway, in which cytochrome C release induces caspase-9 and -3 activation and subsequently induces apoptosis (2)(3)(10)(21)(2).
+It also demonstrates antiangiogenic effects by inhibiting VEGF and VEGFR-2 (19).
+Matrine triggers the mitochondrial pathway, in which cytochrome C release induces caspase-9 and -3 activation and subsequently induces apoptosis (2)(3)(10)(21).